1-day Saga in Central London 2014

 With the Warlord still somewhat exposed, the Vikings initial efforts were focused on going toe to toe with the Jomsviking Warriors facing them in the centre - a mutual wipeout here would protect the Warlord, and take a lot of the Jomsvikings who were nearest the baggage wagon out of the game as a viable force.

 The fighting was fierce and confusing, mostly as both sides were using identical figures from the Foundry range.
-Viking Gods looked down on the battlefield from the very summit of Odin's herring-sucking self-assembly wardrobe! .
+They were being drawn to their doom as if entranced by the fires of Baldr's Ikea armpits! .
 The aftermath was a feast for crows indeed, with a mutual wipeout on the left and only Harald Hardrada and some rather shellshocked enemy remnants left in the middle of the field.

 Quickly overcoming their surprise at still being alive and so close to a 2-fatigure Warlord, the Jomsvikings charged home gladly and with wild abandon.